Peru at the 2020 Summer Paralympics

 Peru competed at the 2020 Summer Paralympics from 24 August to 5 September 2021.

 Medalists

 Athletics

-Rosbil Guillén has been selected to compete in the 2020 Summer Paralympics after obtaining the qualifying mark for the 2020 Summer Paralympcs at the 2019 Parapan American Games where he won the gold medal.
+Rosbil Guillén has been selected to compete in the 2020 Summer Paralympics after obtaining the qualifying mark for the 2020 Summer Paralympics at the 2019 Parapan American Games where he won the gold medal.

 Badminton

 Cycling

 Peru sent one male cyclist after successfully getting a slot in the 2018 UCI Nations Ranking Allocation quota for the Americas.